Go paper-free

 How and when you take your pension depends on what you want for your retirement.
 Please see the Retirement options page for more information.

-If you’re self-employed, making regular contributions to a pension can feel like a big commitment.
+If you’re self-employed, making regular contributions to a pension can feel like a significant commitment.
 Especially if your earnings fluctuate and cash flow is always on your mind.

-That’s why you can start a Ready-Made Pension by contributing just £150 a month (after tax relief).
-Plus, you can stop, or increase the amount at any time and top up with lump sums when business is going well.
+With our Ready-Made Pension, you can start by contributing just £150 a month (including tax relief) and even less with our SIPP from just £1.
+Plus, you can stop or increase the amount at any time and top up with lump sums when business is going well.

 You don’t need to choose between investing in your business or investing in your pension.
 It’s good business to do both.

 Nobody wants to work forever.
-As you get older, you’ll probably want or need to slow down a bit.
+As you get older, you’ll probably want or need to slow down.
 And that can be tricky if your business is your only source of income.

-By saving into a Ready-Made Pension, you’re essentially creating an alternative source of income to support you in retirement.
+By saving into one of our Personal Pensions, you’re essentially creating another source of income to support you in retirement.
 It means that if you want to keep on working you can do so because you want to – not because you need to.

 The rising cost of living could potentially eat away at the spending power of your money over time.